i-on-project/core/README.md

 $ # Get issue token
 $ ./gradlew pgInsertIssueToken
 $
-$ # This task will insert a short lived read token, for convinience at test time
+$ # This task will insert a short lived read token, for convenience at test time
 $ ./gradlew pgInsertReadToken
 $
 ```